Mary L. Seifert Cultural Series

 He will give a lecture on Oct.
 3 at 7 p.m. in the University Art Gallery in Carlson Library.
 There will be a reception in the Gallery from 5-7 p.m. prior to May's presentation.

 A film, "Food Chains," followed by a presentation, will begin at 7 p.m.
 Oct.
-10 in the university theater, Suites on Main North.
+10 in the Suites on Main North Movie Theater.
 "Food Chains" reveals the human cost in our food supply and the complicity of large buyers of produce like fast food and supermarkets.
 The film focuses on an intrepid and highly lauded group of tomato pickers from southern Florida – the Coalition of Immokalee Workers – who are revolutionizing farm labor.
 Their story is one of hope and promise to ensure a dignified life for farm workers and a more humane, transparent food chain.

 Caroline Fredrickson, president of the American Constitution Society, will present a lecture and signing of her book, "Under the Bus: How Working Women are Being Run Over," at 7 p.m.
 Oct.
-24 in the university theater.
+24 in the 7 p.m. in the Suites on Main North Movie Theater.
 Fredrickson previously directed the ACLU's Washington legislative office and was general counsel and legal director of NARAL Pro-Choice America.
 During the Clinton administration, she served as special assistant to the president for legislative affairs.

 shiners: the art of the shoe shine